Motorola to help operator expand its HSDPA network, and deploy HSUPA technology in Kuwait.

 "By expanding the 3G/HSDPA network and deploying Motorola's HSUPA technology, MTC Kuwait will provide its subscribers with a richer mobile broadband experience," Ali Amer, vice president, Middle East, Africa & Pakistan, Home & Networks Mobility said.

-"We anticipate that this first ever HSUPA network in the region will spur increased adoption of 3G as users enjoy the benefits of receiving and sending data in a truly interactive way," he added.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"We anticipate that this first ever HSUPA network in the region will spur increased adoption of 3G as users enjoy the benefits of receiving and sending data in a truly interactive way," he added.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.